Finding the Right Fit: A Case Study on Researching Colleges

 Schools vary with regard to their overall cultures and environments for students with disabilities.
 Students may find that some schools are more welcoming and supportive.
 Researching schools by visiting and talking to faculty, staff, and students with disabilities can help prospective students with disabilities determine whether the school is a good fit for them.

-For more information you may wish to read What are typical accommodations for students with health impairments?, How can a student with a health impairment maintain participation in classroom discussions when she is frequently absent?, and AccessCollege: A Promising Practice in Making Postsecondary Institutions Welcoming and Accessible to Students with Disabilities.
+For more information, read What are typical accommodations for students with health impairments?, How can a student with a health impairment maintain participation in classroom discussions when she is frequently absent?, and AccessCollege: A Promising Practice in Making Postsecondary Institutions Welcoming and Accessible to Students with Disabilities.